walker-herndon/walker-herndon.github.io/Arctic Charr Re-ID Coding Notes.md

 - added `install_requires` list (required packages), may need to be updated more
 - **preliminary test:** made separate workspace with new venv, ran `pip install [wheelfile.whl]` and it successfully installed the library in the venv with all dependencies listed.
 Created `libtest.py` and imported library, successfully ran functions! <br><br>
 - Still to do:
-	- ensure there's nothing more to add to `setup.py`
 	- any other code not needed for matching part of library?
-		- don't need any of `tester.py
+		- don't need any of `tester.py`
 		- may not need some of `DBUtil`
-	- **create clear endpoints for use in the library**
-		- protect non-endpoint functions from use by end user?
-	- add tests to `test_matcher.py` after making endpoints
+	- add tests to `test_matcher.py`
 	- further down the line but need some clear documentation for usage – currently image files need to have specific names and be in specifically named directories for stuff to work, which either needs to be changed or clearly documented
 		- If changed, would basically involve rewriting much of `DBUtil.py`, so best solution is probably to just leave it as is and clearly document it unless I have lots of extra time in the end.

 ### Improved Documentation
 While working on turning into a library, started looking at improving documentation.
+Below notes are covering what different parts of the code are doing, some of which isn't currently documented but should be.

 #### DBUtil.py
 - Used to take image directories and turn into dictionary in Python